Geraldo Perdomo Player Props: Diamondbacks vs. Rays

 Geraldo Perdomo At The Plate

-- Perdomo is hitting .296 with 14 doubles, a triple, five home runs and 31 walks.
+- Perdomo is batting .296 with 14 doubles, a triple, five home runs and 31 walks.

-- Perdomo enters this game on a five-game hitting streak.
-Over the course of his last games, he's hitting .318.
+- Perdomo is batting .350 during his last outings and is on a six-game hitting streak.

-- In 21 games this season (33.3%), Perdomo has picked up an RBI, and in seven of those games (11.1%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- Perdomo has had an RBI in 22 games this season (34.4%), including seven multi-RBI outings (10.9%).
+He has also driven in three or more of his team's runs in three contests.

+- He has scored in 30 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.